Drawing lots and scheduling

 Read more in our manual to get some more examples of the details in the overview.

-Of course, you can create each group of your entire draw manually and place the teams yourself, but Cup Manager also have a guide to help you take advantage of Cup Manager's all automatic ticketing features.
-Choose whether you want results or not in the class, which group sizes you prefer and which teams go to the playoffs, and Cup Manager generate a draw for you automatically.
-If you then want to make manual adjustments in any class, it is of course fine!
-Read our manual for the drawing guide here.
+You can of course create each group in your entire lodtrækning manually and place hold one yourself, but 7534298970239286001148949 8395467794816 also has a guide to help you utilize all of Cup Manager's automatic draw features.
+Choose if you want results or not in the class, which group sizes you prefer and which hold go to the playoffs, and Cup Manager embarrass a 7536005422755703 5081832391569441119816 to you automatically.
+If you then want to make manual adjustments in a class, that is of course fine!
+Read our manual for 753600542275570350818323915694411198 16s guide here.

-Read more about hidden matches in our manual.
+Read more about hidden matches in our manual .

 - City